 1) the UE shall respond with a 5GSM STATUS message including 5GSM cause #47 "PTI mismatch".

-d) In case the UE receives a PDU SESSION AUTHENTICATION COMMAND message or a PDU SESSION AUTHENTICATION RESULT message in which the PTI value is an assigned value, the UE shall respond with a 5GSM STATUS message including 5GSM cause #81 "invalid PTI value".
+d) In case the UE receives a PDU SESSION AUTHENTICATION COMMAND message or a PDU SESSION AUTHENTICATION RESULT message in which the PTI value is an unassigned value that does not match any PTI in use or an assigned value, the UE shall respond with a 5GSM STATUS message including 5GSM cause #81 "invalid PTI value".

 e) In case the UE receives a PDU SESSION ESTABLISHMENT ACCEPT message, a PDU SESSION ESTABLISHMENT REJECT message, a PDU SESSION MODIFICATION REJECT message or a PDU SESSION RELEASE REJECT message in which the PTI value is an unassigned value, the UE shall ignore the message.